-Draw stuffs
+Draw elements

-This section of the documentation will use this PDF as an example.
+This section of the documentation uses this PDF as an example.

 All optional parameters will have a comment # optional after each of them.